Teycir/Gist/README.md

 - Perfect for quick research and fact-checking
 - 3-5 concise bullet points with citations
 - ~500 words, generates in 3-5 seconds
-- Best for: News, quick facts, simple questions
+- **Use when:** Reading morning news, checking product reviews, answering quick questions
+- **Example:** "What are the side effects of medication X?" → Get clear bullet points with sources

 **📄 Detailed Summary**
 - Comprehensive analysis with context and examples
 - 4-6 detailed sections with in-depth explanations
 - ~2000 words, generates in 8-12 seconds
-- Best for: Research, learning, complex topics
+- **Use when:** Writing reports, learning new concepts, deep research
+- **Example:** "How does blockchain technology work?" → Get full explanation with technical details

 **⚡ Key Points**
 - Ultra-fast extraction of essential information
 - Short bullet points, no fluff
 - ~250 words, generates in 2-3 seconds
-- Best for: Scanning multiple topics, time-sensitive searches
+- **Use when:** Scanning headlines, quick fact-checking, time-sensitive decisions
+- **Example:** "Is restaurant X open today?" → Get instant answer without reading full articles

 ### Multilingual Translation Feature

 **Search in Any Language, Summarize in Another**

-Gist's unique multilingual capability lets you:
-- Search Google in English → Get summary in French
-- Search in Spanish → Get summary in German
-- Search in any language → Get summary in your preferred language
+Gist breaks language barriers by letting you search in one language and get summaries in another.
+This unique capability opens up the entire internet, regardless of language.

 **Supported Languages:**
 - 🇺🇸 English